Der Stern von Afrika: Reception

 Der Stern von Afrika was a box office success.
 Newspapers reported that the audiences were "most pleasantly shaken", while younger viewers were enthused.

 Der Stern von Afrika was criticised by reviewers, however, who had hoped for a critical confrontation with the past.
 Critics pointed to the past collaborations of director Alfred Weidenmann and writer Herbert Reinecker and noted the similarities between Stern von Afrika and Young Eagles (Junge Adler).
 They spoke of the "teutonic glorification" in the film, likened it to the propaganda style under Goebbels and speculated that the Der Stern von Afrika would not have looked much different if the Nazis had won the war.

 The Süddeutsche Zeitung commented that "now they're flying again, and they're falling again, they do it most discreetly and no blood flows".
 In the Berlin Tagesspiegel Karena Niehoff concluded, that the movie might not endorse the Nazis on war, but that it did not explicitly oppose neither.
 Weidenmann himself claimed in an interview that he was attempting an act of "spiritual cleansing", because "in history there are no completely new beginnings, only continuations."
 The Frankfurter Rundschau commented: "One leaves the movie theatre thinking, that it has been Marseille today, in two years it could be - if one is simply continuing - Sepp Dietrich."

 Critics unanimously agreed that Weidenmann's portrayal of history in Der Stern von Afrika evoked dangerous continuities and was designed to clean up the past from National Socialism.
+The media historian James Chapman described the film as a "whitewash" that presented an "acceptable face of wartime heroics" in West German films of that period.
+The film did not portray Marseille's Nazi convictions, instead presenting his a rebel in trouble with his superiors.

 The FSK was criticized for not restricting the movie to audiences under 18.